Ladronka

-Ladronka is a homestead at Tomanova 1028/1 in Prague 6, in the Czech Republic.
-Built by Charles IV, it was bought by an Italian count, then owned by the Sovereign Military Order of Malta before being broken into flats during communism.
-It was then squatted in 1993, becoming an internationally famous anarchist, self-managed social centre which was evicted in 2000.
-After several years of renovation, Ladronka was re-opened as an activities centre in 2005, to serve the park it sits within.
-There are facilities for dining, cycling, rollerskating, beach volleyball and football.
+Ladronka is a homestead (usedlost) situated in a park in Břevnov, Prague 6, in the Czech Republic.
+Built by Charles IV in 1340, it was bought by an Italian count, then owned by the Sovereign Military Order of Malta before being broken into flats during the communist period.
+It was then squatted in 1993, becoming an internationally famous anarchist, self-managed social centre.
+The squatters organised gigs, exhibitions, readings and theatre, before being evicted in 2000 following the anti-globalization protests in Prague.
+After several years of renovation, Ladronka was re-opened as an activity centre in 2005, serving the surrounding park.